 You may even be able to reduce that to 2-3 tablespoons, which I’ll try next time.
 You’ll want to reduce the water a bit if you do that.
 This avoids the strong taste and texture of psyllium, and also saves money since the powder can be on the expensive side.
 (I like to buy it here for a pretty good price.)

 I’d heard recommendations of using only egg whites with psyllium, but whole eggs are more convenient.
 Besides, egg yolks are a natural leavener, so including them, makes the bread rise better in combination with the baking powder.
 Fortunately, whole eggs worked!
 It turns out that my friend, Lisa from Low Carb Yum, used whole eggs in her coconut flour psyllium husk bread, too.

 The pleasant surprise about this low carb bread recipe was that it worked out with only five ingredients (plus salt and water).
 The psyllium husk powder transformed what would be a crumbly almond flour bread into sturdy slices that can stand up to sandwiches and spreading just about anything.

 Like any other bread, you’ll want to wrap this almond flour bread for storage so that it doesn’t dry out.
 I kept it on the counter for over a week with no problem.
 It did get a little hard toward the end.
 I’d expect the same thing if I bought wheat bread at the store.

-The taste and texture of this low carb bread reminds me of a dense wheat bread.
+The taste and texture of this keto bread reminds me of a dense wheat bread.
 It even has a crusty exterior like your typical bread loaf!
 You just need to make sure to bake it for long enough, so that the inside isn’t wet anymore.
 The difference is, it’s paleo, gluten-free, and packed with protein and fiber, keeping you full for much longer.

 Easy Low Carb Bread Recipe – Almond Flour Bread (Paleo, Gluten-free):

 Pin it to save for later!

 Want more low carb bread ideas?
 Try these: